MacbookWithoutBook/Simple-File-Transfer/README.md

 6. Close the client by entering "DONE" or using "ctrl + c"
 7. Close the server by "ctrl + c" if you want to end the program

+## Existing Issue
+All functions are written in the main function.
+A better "coding architecture" can be achieved:)